mattwire/com.cividesk.email.sparkpost/README.md

 This is a Coop SymbioTIC fork of the excellent SparkPost extension by CiviDesk:
 https://github.com/cividesk/com.cividesk.email.sparkpost

-This is a slightly experimental fork that uses the SparkPost PHP library and Guzzle, instead of curl, which seems to improve performance.
-We have also done some tweaking to simplify our setup process.
+This is a slightly experimental fork to simplify our setup process and improve performance.
 For example, since SparkPost sends all events to all webhooks (for all subaccounts), we use [SparkPostRouter](https://github.com/coopsymbiotic/coop.symbiotic.sparkpostrouter).

 We strongly encourage you to use the official CiviDesk extension rather than this one, unless you are hosted by [Coop SymbioTIC](https://www.symbiotic.coop/en), of course! ;-)

+Some of the additional features included in this fork:

+* Uses the SparkPost PHP library (and Guzzle), instead of Curl
+* Track transactional email bounces (by Veda Consulting: https://github.com/cividesk/com.cividesk.email.sparkpost/pull/22)

-Original README follows:
+# Original README by CiviDesk

 This extension allows CiviCRM to send emails and process bounces through the SparkPost service.